 ListAllMovesResponse proto.
 Each

 MoveInfo proto provides metadata about a particular move.
-The fields and their meanings are:

-name: The name of this move.
+name: Name of this move.

 entrance_state: Which transition state the robot must be in prior to entering this move.
 Only applicable if controls_legs=true.
 Structure can support multiple allowed entry states, but all current moves only accept a single entry state.